opengisch/QField-docs/documentation/reference/qfieldcloud/concepts.md

 ## Projects

 Projects are the main data container within QFieldCloud.
 Each user can create one or more QFieldCloud projects.
-Each project contains a single `.qgs`/`.qgz` QGIS project file, the geospatial files - geopackages, shapefiles, tiffs, and additional data such as photos, PDFs etc. Note all the project data should be within a single QFieldCloud project.
+Each project contains a single `.qgs`/`.qgz` QGIS project file, the geospatial files - GeoPackages, Shapefiles, TIFs, and additional data such as photos, PDFs etc. All the project data must be within a single QFieldCloud project.

 ### Project collaborators

-A project collaborator is a user invited to contribute to a project.
+A project collaborator is another QFieldCloud user invited to contribute to a project.
 One project may have multiple collaborators.
 Collaborators with role **owner** or **admin** can add more users as collaborators.
 If the project is owned by an organization, you can also add **teams** as collaborators.
+Read more about collaborator roles [here](permissions.md).

 ## Organizations

-Organizations are special type of users that allow easy collaboration of multiple users.
-Organizations can be created by any user and they can add **organization memebrs** to it.
-Each organization can own projects.
+Organizations are shared accounts multiple QFieldCloud users can collaborate across many projects at once.
+Owners and administrators can manage member access to the organization's projects and projects with sophisticated security and administrative features.
+Any QFieldCloud user can own or participate in one or more organizations.
+Each organization owns one or more projects.

 ### Organization members

-Organization membership allows automatic access to all projects within an organization.
+Organization membership allows access to projects within an organization.
 Members with **owner** or **admin** role can add other members.

 ### Organization teams